alessandrobrioschi/alessandrobrioschi.github.io/_pages/contact.md

 meta: "This website is mainly about my research, currently mostly focused on the history of early modern Italian labour markets."
 permalink: /contact/
 author_profile: true
+header:
+  overlay_image: /rauschenberg.jpg
+  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
 ---
 <br>